 (nephew of Winslow Lewis) was highly critical of the station's

 construction.
-Lewis also echoed Carpender's questioning of the
+Lewis also echoed Carpender's questioning of the need for

-he wrote, "instead of one (whose distinctive character should be equally apparent) is
+of one (whose distinctive character should be equally apparent) is

 By the time of an 1850 inspection, Joshua Crosby was keeper

 and the number of lamps in each tower had been reduced to six.
+In 1856,

-lenses, replacing the old multiple lamps and reflectors.
+the old multiple lamps and reflectors.